 Take care of your studio tools, and you are halfway there.
 If you neglect your studio equipment and in our case your condenser microphone, it will give up on you as well.

 - Humidity: You can store your microphone in a closet, or mic cabinet or leave it on the mic stand.
 But one thing you want to ensure is that the room’s humidity is such that you are not accumulating moisture on the diaphragm.

 - Moisture: At some point, you will have a singer or vocalist in your studio that spits a little here or there as they sing.
 Get a pop filter, and you are done worrying.

-- Sound Pressure: Each microphone has it’s own maximum safe SPL rating.
+- Sound Pressure: Each microphone has its own maximum safe SPL rating.
 If you put your mouth right to the grill like you see people do with dynamic mics, there is a real possibility that you can harm your microphone permanently.
 A pop filter can be used here as well, as it keeps a safe distance from the source and therefore the volume.

-When you know what you are looking for, you can own one the best studio microphones with under 300 dollars.
+When you know what you are looking for, you can own one of the best studio microphones with under 300 dollars.
 Choosing the right condenser studio mic is an easy job with our suggestions above.
-All options will fit perfect in any home recording studio, and no matter which one you go with, you won’t be disappointed.
+All options will fit perfectly in any home recording studio, and no matter which one you go with, you won’t be disappointed.
 In case your pocket can afford more, check the best recording mics under $1000, including a studio microphone used by legend Michael Jackson.